 Betrothal In Biblical Times

-In many of the ancient biblical cultures, the period in-between a marriage being arranged and the couple marrying was called betrothal.
+In many of the ancient biblical cultures, the period in-between a marriage being arranged and the couple marrying was called Betrothal.

 This idea is mentioned/alluded to a few times in Scripture.
 For example, Jacob calls Rachel his wife even though they had not had their wedding ceremony (Genesis 29:21, 26-28).
-This is because betrothal/the first stage of marriage had already started when Jacob and Laban had agreed a bridal price (29:18-21).
+This is because betrothal/the first stage of marriage had already started when Jacob and Laban had agreed on a bridal price (29:18-21).

 Mary was pledged to be married to Joseph in Matthew 1:18.
 Joseph wants to cancel the wedding when he finds out she is pregnant, even though they aren’t ‘married’ he still needs a divorce (1:19).
 This is because betrothal was the beginning of marriage.

 So betrothal is mentioned in the Bible, and it’s a period where two people are seen as ‘a couple’ before they are married.
 So does this mean it can help modern Christians find love?